 Sabrina D. Phillips, M.D., Mayo Clinic cardiologist specializing in adult congenital heart disease, reviews the importance of ongoing cardiac care for adults who have transitioned from pediatric cardiology care.
-Congenital heart disease affects about 1% of live births, and with the improvements in medical and surgical care over the last 3 decades, most patients, even with severe defects will survive to adulthood.
+Congenital heart disease affects about 1 percent of live births, and with the improvements in medical and surgical care over the last three decades, most patients, even with severe defects, will survive to adulthood.

 If you are interested in an online community for patients, families and friends of those with heart disease, click here.

 If you are a medical professional and would like to connect with a Mayo Clinic physician, click here.